woojoo666/arcana-notes/notes9.md

 in OO, things are "open" to inheritance but "closed" to modification however, in Axis, objects aren't necessary "closed" to modification, but merely "locked" those with the right keys _can_ reach in and modify objects

+### Documentation by Example

+*less about the functionality and more about the intention* examples show what the programmer was thinking when they were creating the function so it can also give insight into the optimizations and decisions the programmer made

+so somebody who comes later to refactor/optimize the code, can see what the main purpose of the code was and can see what areas have more leeway, eg if certain edge case handling can be changed without affecting the main intention of the program

+also the examples can be used as tests